Dreamed 2013/4/10 by Wayan

 Work on Spira, a sculpture of a furry centauroid modern dancer made of fused Barbies.
 Gouge & spackle... build knee tendons, glutes, cunt.
-Lay on a gray & cream basecoat--unsure of final pelt pattern.
+Lay on a gray & cream basecoat--unsure of her final pelt pattern yet.

-The Krelkins (our band) rehearses.
+Evening: our band, The Krelkins, rehearses.
 Rework 14 songs for a small show next week.
 Progress!

 In Venice, a guy mocks the chief of police (or of the Doge's guards): "Coward!"
 The bearded stocky old chief (how do I know him?) blusters "Generals don't fight in front, or always wear a uniform; they put it on, go to work, plan from behind, take it off after work!"
 But he protests too much: the heckler hit a sore spot.

-So the chief gets a hollow Roc egg--over 2m long, brown, plated and veined--and bores head tail and leg holes.
+So the chief gets a hollow Roc egg--over 2 meters long, brown, plated and veined--and bores head tail and leg holes.
 Then he rents a rhinoceropotamus and makes it wear the egg like... armor, saddle, Carnival disguise?
 A bit of each.
-With a Roc-shard helmet hiding most of the critter's face too, the resulting chimera looks more like a reptilian unicorn than a normal rhinopotamus.
+With a Roc-shard helmet hiding most of the critter's face too, the resulting chimera looks more like a reptilian unicorn than your ordinary rhinopotamus.